Amīnah al-Saʿīd: Feminist Leadership with Hawaa'

 Al-Saʿīd also emphasized the continuity of female leadership through Hawwa'.
 In 1956, there was a debate sparked by a reader's concern over the lack of emerging feminist leaders.
 Al-Saʿīd had countered this by redefining leadership.
 She argued that women like herself had not looked for personal recognition but had fought for equality, ushering in a better future for later generations.

 Many discourses happened after the policies of Nasser's government were implemented.
-Al-Saʿīd, through Hawaa', activley engaged in these debates.
+Al-Saʿīd, through Hawaa', actively engaged in these debates.
 She advocated for women's access to the public sphere, mainly as employees, and worked to re-define women's roles, capabilities and moral qualities in the context of modern Egypt.
 She contributed to discussions surrounding the concept of ikhtilat, which refers to the sharing of public spaces by men and women, extended beyond defending women's moral integrity.
 While she did not reject gender-specific codes of conduct, she advocated for the normalization of hetero-social relations.
 Al-Saʿid’s advocacy for ikhtilat extended beyond university settings to professional environments.
 She argued that universities played a crucial role in teaching students how to interact with the opposite sex in a respectful manner, thus preparing them for their future careers.
 For al-Saʿid, the university was not only an academic institution but also a social space where students could learn the norms of inter-gender relations, which would later be applied in professional settings.